 Many high hopes fell today when the US Labor Department announced dismal job gains for December.
-With real estate inventories continuing to rise, and expectations not being met on most economic fronts, 2011 is getting off to a rocky start.
-Even with a slightly lower unemployment rate last month, the mixed blessing of having “a job” is not what most people, or the economy really needs.
+With home inventories continuing to rise, and expectations not being met on most economic fronts, 2011 is getting off to a rocky start.
+Even with a slightly lower unemployment rate last month, the mixed blessing of having "a job" is not what most people, or the economy really needs.

 According to the Labor Department report, 103,000 jobs were added during December, a number far below expectations and predictions.
 Unemployment sinking to 9.4 percent is a positive in some respects, but the unemployed finding "any old job" is not the same as higher earners returning to gainful employment.

 And too, many experts suggest the jobless numbers may be the result of a smaller workforce.
 And just as some industries are putting on workers, even the government is still shedding them at a rate of 10,000 employees let go.
 When the only help is letting go of help, it does not bode well for the rest of the workforce.

 Economist had predicted an increase of almost 40,000 more jobs than were actually added actually.
 With November being short too, and previous months, some experts wonder if early 2011 will be any more positive than 2010.
 When discouraged workers are factored into these metrics, the job situation in America is far worse than many realize in all probability.
 According to the reports, the US workforce is actually smaller than it was before the recession hit.
 Indicating many have lost hope of ever finding a job.
 How can the real estate industry predict anything more than "caution?"